yashsahay2014/multi-disease-prediction-using-ML/model/README.md

 - `Disease Predictor.py`

-The main syptom based multi-disease prediction code.
+The main multi-disease prediction code, which takes unstructed user symptoms as input and outputs a list of top-10 probable diseases.

 - `Treatment.py`